calebgeniesse/calebgeniesse.github.io/code.md

 ### Current research

 - [dyneusr](https://braindynamicslab.github.io/dyneusr/).
-A Python visualization library for generating dynamical neuroimaging spatiotemporal representations using topological data analysis. *dyneusr* provides a high-level interface for interacting with and manipulating shape graph representations of neuroimaging data and relating these representations back to neurophysiology.
+A Python visualization library for generating dynamical spatiotemporal representations of functional brain activity using topological data analysis.
+The package combines visual web components with a high-level Python interface for interacting with, manipulating, and visualizaing topological graph representations of high-dimensional neuroimaging data.

 ### Other projects